Big Ramsey degrees using parameter spaces: Envelopes and embedding types

 \section{Envelopes and embedding types}

 Essentially all big Ramsey degree results are based on a notion of envelope and embedding type introduced by Laver and Milliken, see~\cite[Section 6.2]{todorcevic2010introduction}.
 Precise definitions depend on the notion of a subspace (or a subtree).
-The following introduces these concepts for the context of parameter spaces. \begin{definition} Given a finite alphabet $\Alphabet$ and a set $S$ of parameter words in alphabet $\Alphabet$, an \emph{envelope} of $S$ is a parameter word $W$ in alphabet $\Alphabet$ such that for every $U\in S$, there exists a parameter word $U'$ such that $W(U')=U$.
+The following introduces these concepts in the context of parameter spaces. \begin{definition} Given a finite alphabet $\Alphabet$, a set $S$ of parameter words in alphabet $\Alphabet$ and a parameter word $W$ in alphabet $\Alphabet$, we say that $W$ is an \emph{envelope} of $S$ if for every $U\in S$, there exists a parameter word $U'$ such that $W(U')=U$.
 We call the envelope $W$ \emph{minimal} if there is no envelope of $S$ with fewer parameters than $W$. \end{definition} \begin{example} Consider $\Alphabet=\{0\}$ The set $S=\{0,000\}\subseteq \VSpace{\Alphabet}{\omega}{0}$ has two minimal envelopes: $0\lambda_0\lambda_0$ and $0\lambda_00$.
-Parameter word $\lambda_0\lambda_1\lambda_2\lambda_3$ is also an envelope of $S$, but it is not a minimal envelope. \end{example} \begin{prop} Let $\Alphabet$ be a finite alphabet, let $k\geq 0$ be a finite integer, let $S$ be a finite set of finite parameter words in alphabet $\Alphabet$ with at most $k$ parameters and let $W$ be a minimal envelope of $S$.
-Then $W$ has at most $(|\Alphabet|+k)^{|S|}+|S|-|\Alphabet|$ parameters.
+Parameter word $\lambda_0\lambda_1\lambda_2\lambda_3$ is also an envelope of $S$, but it is not a minimal envelope. \end{example} \begin{prop} Let $\Alphabet$ be a finite alphabet, let $k\geq 0$ be a finite integer, let $S$ be a non-empty finite set of finite parameter words in alphabet $\Alphabet$ with each $U\in S$ having at most $k$ parameters and let $W$ be a minimal envelope of $S$.
+Then $W$ has at most $(|\Alphabet|+k)^{|S|}+|S|-|\Alphabet| - 1$ parameters.
 Moreover, for every parameter $\lambda_i$ of $W$ and every minimal envelope $W'$ of $S$ it holds that the first occurrence of $\lambda_i$ has the same position in $W$ and $W'$. \end{prop} \begin{proof} Fix $\Alphabet$, $k$, and $S$.
-If the set $S$ is empty, then $W$ can be chosen to be the empty word.
-We thus assume that $|S|>0$ and put $S=\{W^0,W^1,\ldots, W^{\ell-1}\}$.
-We show a method to construct an envelope $W$.
+Assume that $\Alphabet$ does not contain symbols $\dagger$ and $\ast$ which we will use with special meaning later.
+Put $S=\{V^0,V^1,\ldots, V^{\ell-1}\}$.
+We now show a method for constructing an envelope $W$.